AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-The costs for each approach are
+The costs for each approach are:

-- **Approach A:** 1 constructor + 1 destructor + n assignments
+- **Approach A** - 1 constructor + 1 destructor + n assignments
-- **Approach B:** n constructors + n destructors
+- **Approach B** - n constructors + n destructors

-Generally, unless
+In general, unless:

-- Assignment is less expensive than constructor-destructor pair and
+- Assignment is less expensive than constructor-destructor pair, and
-- The code is performance-sensitive
+- The code is performance-sensitive,

 use Approach B.